Kong/docs.konghq.com/app/2.2.x/kong-user.md

 ## Run Kong Gateway as a custom non-root user

-It is also possible running Kong as a custom non-root user.
+It is also possible to run Kong as a custom non-root user.
 Since all the files installed by the {{site.ce_product_name}} package are owned by the `kong` group, a user that belongs to that group should be permitted to perform the same operations as the `kong` user.

 1. Add the user to the `kong` group